How to Hire Great Software Engineers

 Wrong.
 Wrong wrong wrong.

-The best software engineers don’t have to be the life and soul of the party.
+The best software programmers don’t have to be the life and soul of the party.
 They don’t have to always be the last out at work social events.
 They don’t even have to show at all, if extended periods of socialization with people they only know in a professional setting isn’t really their thing.

 They do, however, need good people skills and a demonstrable ability to empathize with viewpoints that aren’t their own.